douglaseel/vp8-frame-inspector/inspector/README.md

 # VP8 Frame Inspector

 The **inspector** is a CLI tool to extract some info about VP8 frames.
-We can use it for realtime listening RTP packets and non-realtime analysis providing a PCAP file as input.
+It can be used for inspecting realtime or captured RTP VP8 data;

+The **inspector** basically does:
+  * Create a GStreamer pipeline that:
+    * receive the RTP data (from a UDP socket or PCPA file); and
+    * extract the VP8 frames from the RTP;
+  * Inspect each VP8 frame, extracting the desired info;
+  * Throws those info to files and stdout (if setted);

-## 1. Dependencies
+## Dependencies

 #### MacOS BigSur (Version 11.6, x86)